 Then, on the "View Results" page, there were several links under Criminal Records, Vital Records, and so forth; when we clicked those links, however, we got an error message saying Page Not Found.
 So, not only did we not get our results, we couldn't even access the wrong ones.

 Our ultimate conclusion is that Background Report 360 is no longer doing business.
-We got the same error message when trying to click the Check Out button, and the copyright date at the bottom of the page was 5 years earlier than the date we visited the site.
+We got the same error message when trying to click the Check Out button, and the copyright date at the bottom of the page was a few ears earlier than the date we visited the site.
 You'll need to choose another service if you want to run a background check.

 Best Background Checks